 No mom should have to suffer through prenatal depression, especially not silently!

 These symptoms can be exacerbated by the worry, stress, and shame moms feel regarding the onset of their depression.
 With developments in mental health research and awareness, the stigma that once clouded mental illness is beginning to clear.
-Not only has science provided a better understanding of depression, it has also explored many potential treatment plans.
+Not only has science provided a better understanding of depression, but it has also explored many potential treatment plans.

 Medication, Nutrition, and Exercise